-Amy brings an impressive history of engagement with young Aboriginal people especially engaging with issues of social and emotional well-being.
-She is Community & Youth Engagement Coordinator at a youth mental health foundation in Dubbo following many years in the not-for-profit sector.
+Amy brings an impressive history of engagement with young Aboriginal people through her work in the not-for-profit sector, especially engaging with issues of social and emotional wellbeing.

 Amy comes to Malpa on the strong urging of respected Dubbo Elder Riverbank Frank Doolan and David Liddiard, OAM.